J35P312/AMYCNE/benchmarking_and_examples/README.md

 The delly filtering folder contain instructions on how to filter the delly deletion vcf using copy number information of the annotation module.

 Lastly, the NA12878_calling folder contains scripts for variant calling on the NA12878 sample, and how to compare these results to CNVnator calls.

+The NA12878 sample was used to benchmark AMYCNE. the NA12878 bam file may be downloaded through this link

+ ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/

+There is also a tab file available in the coverage folder inside the delly_filtering folder